YusufBhatti/YusufBhatti.github.io/about.md

   </p>

   <p>
     From living in four countries, I've enjoyed a very culturally immersive and adaptive life.
 I try to capture many of these moments and showcase my travels through photography.
-Some of these photos can be seen in the <a href="/photography">Photography</a> section.
+Some of these photos can be seen in my <a href="/photography">Photography</a> section.
   </p>
 </div>

 <div class="experience-section">
   <h1>Work Experience</h1>